 We continue along the easy path alongside Mount Tongariro which is to our left and Mount Ngauruhoe, which played the role of Mount Doom in the Lord of the Rings Trilogy, on the right.

 The grade gets steep as we head past Mount Ngauruhoe and through South Crater.
 We are now about 3 hours into our hike.

-You can hear me breathing as I video this climb.
+You’ll find yourself breathing heavily on this steep incline upwards.
 Morgan and Dorie take a snapshot and a final look over Mangatepopo Valley before coming to the Ngauruhoe Summit Track.

 Our challenging ascent goes up, up, up past a sign warning you to turn back if tired.
 We have no thoughts of turning back. 👍🏼 We’re good!

 Red Crater, the highest point on the crossing at 6,187 feet is a deep U-shaped crater with iron-rich earth that is a mix of vivid reds and dark chocolatey browns.
 The crater’s color comes from oxidized iron (rust) in the soil.

 Taking a brief moment to celebrate and catch our breath before heading down to Nga Rotopounamu to see Emerald Lakes.